NiamhOL/Fundamentals_of_Data_Analysis_2019/README.md

 The following packages were used to run statistical analysis and draw grpahs for this project.

 Python https://www.python.org/downloads/

-Anaconda https://www.anaconda.com/distribution/ - is the easiest way to perfrom Python data science machine learning on Linux, Windows and Mac OS. iPython https://ipython.org/ - it an interactive command-line terminal for Python.
+Anaconda https://www.anaconda.com/distribution/ - is the easiest way to perfrom Python data science machine learning on Linux, Windows and Mac OS.

+iPython https://ipython.org/ - it an interactive command-line terminal for Python.

-Pandas https://pandas.pydata.org/ - pandas is an "open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tool."[3]
+Pandas https://pandas.pydata.org/ - pandas is an "open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tool."

 Scripy https://pypi.org/project/Scripy/ - which allows the user to run system commands in the same shell through it's main tool *shell.Run().

 Numpy http://www.numpy.org/ - is the fundamental package for scientific computing within Python.

 Matplotlib https://matplotlib.org/ - is a 2D plotting library within Python within which the user can generate a wide variety of figures, including plots, histograms, scetterplots etc.

 Seaborn https://seaborn.pydata.org/ - is a Python data visualisation library based on matplotlib.
 It provides a high level interface for drawing infromative statistical graphs.

 ## Importing packages ##